Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 4. Mount Sinai Wellness Center, Dahlonega, Georgia

-This recovery center has multiple specialized treatment programs available for dual diagnosis treatment.
+This substance abuse recovery center near Gainesville, GA has multiple specialized treatment programs available for dual diagnosis treatment.

-Drug and alcohol addiction treatment at Mount Sinai Wellness Center is supported by 4.7 stars on Google reviews and evidence-based treatment methods.
+Drug and alcohol addiction treatment at Mount Sinai Wellness Center is supported by 4.4 stars from 116 Google reviewers and evidence-based treatment methods.

 They treat mental disorders such as: